 To use starch and sucrose as an example, if your body can’t properly break down these common items, you can end up feeling bloated, crampy, and gassy.
 You can either become constipated or develop diarrhea.
 Abdominal pain is a frequent symptom, too, and children can often be underweight or suffer from slowed growth due to a lack of energy from their diet.

-In either case, the condition is rare in Europe, but it is more common in North America.
-It is more prevalent in certain populations, like Eskimos, although some studies have indicated that it is generally more common amongst the American population, as a whole, as well.
+The condition is very common in North America, it’s more prevalent in certain populations, like Eskimos, although some studies have indicated that it is generally more common amongst the American population, as a whole, as well.

 managing starch and sucrose intolerance

 There are two primary ways to manage starch and sucrose intolerance.